 Location and Travel

-Volunteers are required in schools across Coventry, Leamington Kenilworth and Warwick.
+Volunteers are required in schools across Coventry, Leamington and Kenilworth.

 How to get involved

-Attend a Language Tutors introductory meeting and training session
+- Attend the Language Tutors introductory meeting :

-The ability to speak a foreign language (mostly French and Spanish, sometimes German) to a high standard; A Level or other equivalent level or above, although we will also consider volunteers with GCSE level.
+The ability to speak a foreign language (mostly French and Spanish and some opportunities for Mandarin and Japanese) to a high standard; A Level or other equivalent level or above, although we will also consider volunteers with GCSE level.

 All volunteers will be required to: